 Graffiti from soldiers in caves during WWI; thousand-year-old footprints in Normandy; a ritual Jewish bath from Medieval France; Gallic warriors from 3 and 4 centuries BC; hunter-gathers in Paleolithic times – they find it all in France.
 And with more construction, more astonishing archeological ruins are found and investigated.

 Through its research, and its obligation to provide information to the public, Inrap helps with various public exhibitions.
+These exhibitions generally display the work of this important organizations.
 One of these exhibitions in which it played a significant role is, “Tromelin, the Island of Forgotten Slaves.”
 The final stop of this traveling exhibition is at the Musée de l’Homme in Paris from February 13, 2019 until June 3, 2019.

-The exhibition explores the French East India Company’s, Utile, which was shipwrecked in 1761 on a desert island in the Indian Ocean.
-The ship was carrying an illegal cargo of 160 enslaved Malagasy people.
+The exhibition explores the French East India Company’s, Utile, and what happened to its passengers.
+The Utile was shipwrecked in 1761 on a desert island in the Indian Ocean.
+Along with its French crew, the ship was carrying an illegal cargo of 160 enslaved Malagasy people.
 (Malagasy are natives of Madagascar; Malagasy in French is Malgache.)

 On the desert island, French and Malagasy survivors made a raft to try to return to Madagascar.
-The French crew left 80 surviving Malagasy people on the island with a 3 month supply of food, after promising to return to rescue them in a very short time.
+Leaving 80 surviving Malagasy people on the island with a 3 month supply of food, the French crew sailed away promising to return to rescue them as soon as they reached Madagascar.

 The ones who left the island never returned for the survivors.